 - Milk: milk is used to create the Velveeta cheese sauce.
 We used 2% milk.

-- Velveeta cheese: this recipe calls for 12-oz.
+- Velveeta cheese: this recipe calls for 12 oz.
 Velveeta cheese.
-Velveeta comes in block form and we instruct to slice it up into square so that it melts better.
+Velveeta comes in block form and we instruct you to slice it up into squares so that it melts better.